heilswastik/Amazon-Kindle-Review-Sentiment-Classifier-NLP-Benchmarking-Project/README.md

 # Amazon Kindle Review Sentiment Classifier: NLP Benchmarking Project

 ## 📁 Project Summary
-I built a robust sentiment classification system using Amazon Kindle reviews (up to 2014) by benchmarking multiple NLP vectorization techniques and machine learning classifiers.
+Built a robust sentiment classification system using Amazon Kindle reviews (up to 2014) by benchmarking multiple NLP vectorization techniques and machine learning classifiers.
 The primary goal was to identify the best combination of NLP encoding and classifier for the task of binary review sentiment classification.

 ---